tjim/nevermore/README.md

 Hit `m` to send a new message.
 In message search mode you can hit `r` to reply, `R` to reply-all, and `f` to forward a message.
 Nevermore currently does not have a notion of the "current" message of thread, so these commands don't make sense in thread search mode.
+However, if you are viewing a thread, `r` and `R` work just as in notmuch.el.

 ### Archiving